Imatges de pàgina

 welfare of their country; for MACHIAVEL, the ORACLE of politicians, declares, that

-THERE IS NO SURER PROGNOSTIC OF RUIN IN ANY STATE THAN, TO SEE DIVINE WORSHIP NEGLECTED OR DESPISED.
+THERE IS NO SURER PROGNOSTIC OF RUIN IN ANY STATE THAN TO SEE DIVINE WORSHIP NEGLECTED OR DESPISEd.

-"Youth born and brought up," fays the virtuous Bishop Berkeley, " in wicked times, without any bias to good from early principle or inftilled opinion, when they grow ripe must be MONSTERS indeed; and it is to be feared the AGE OF MONSTERS is not far off*.
+"Youth born and brought up," fays the virtuous Bishop Berkeley, "in wicked times, without any bias to good from early principle or inftilled opinion, when they grow ripe must be MONSTERS indeed; and it is to be feared the AGE OF MONSTERS is not far off*.

-"Whence this impiety fprings, by what means it gains ground among us, and how it may be remedied, are matters that deferve the attention of all those who have the power and the will to ferve their country.
-And although many things look What were Robespierre, Marat, &c.
+"Whence this impiety fprings, by what means it gains ground among us, and how it may be remedied, are matters that deferve the attention of all thofe who have the power and the will to ferve their country.
+And although many things look

 like a prelude to fome general ruin, although it is much to be apprehended that we shall be worfe before we are better; yet who knows what may enfue, if all perfons in power would behave themfelves like men truly confcious and mindful, that the authority they are clothed with is but a derivative ray from the fupreme authority of Heaven?
-This may not a little contribute to ftem that torrent which, from small beginnings, hath grown to fuch a head, and daily gathers force to fuch a degree, as threatens a general inun dation and deftruction of thefe realms.".
+This may not a little contribute to stem that torrent which, from small beginnings, hath grown to fuch a head, and daily gathers force to fuch a degree, as threatens a general inun dation and deftruction of thefe realms."

 a 2

 CHRISTENDOM IN GENERAL feems ready to affume to itself the place and lot of the Jews, after they had REJECTED THEIR MESSIAH, their Saviour of the world.
 Let no one deceive himself or others.
-The PRESENT CIRCUMSTANCES OF THE WORLD ARE EXTRAORDINARY AND CRITICAL BEYOND WHAT HAS EVER YET
+The PRESENT

-HAPPENED."
-When Dr. Hartley speaks of the confequences of REJECTING THE MESSIAH, he may perhaps gain the attention of modern philofophers, as he happens to be a favourite author among fome of their leaders.
+of the confequences of REJECTING THE MESSIAH, he may perhaps gain the attention of modern philofophers, as he happens to be a favourite author among fome of their leaders.

-That the prefent calamities of the world. are derived from the neglect and contempt of the Chriftian religion, is an opinion perfectly confiftent with Scripture.
+That the prefent calamities of the world are derived from the neglect and contempt of the Chriftian religion, is an opinion perfectly confiftent with Scripture.
 That greater

 « AnteriorContinua »